 The age old debate of where government responsibility ends and where personal responsibility takes hold is more rife than ever.
 With the pushing of egalitarian policy, to the demanding of government to fix our media and healthcare.
 Where is the limit?
 Continue reading The west is riddled with a ‘Blame culture’ that’s causing the rise of ‘Nanny state’ policy

 With the latest wave of capitalism targeted aggression running rife after the DAVOS climate conference, the attitudes towards socialism are swinging and momentum has been gathering for the cause.
-Continue reading Climate change – Why blaming capitalism isn’t right
+Continue reading Climate change – Why blaming capitalism isn’t necessarily right

 We’ve just had one of the most historically significant elections, of all time, for many reasons.
 It’s been the worst election for Labour (in terms of seats scored) since 1935.
 It’s also been the biggest conservative majority since 1987.
 With this particular election being dubbed ‘The Brexit Election’ this in itself was a referendum which reflected the overwhelming public desire to quote ‘Get Brexit done’.
 Continue reading The General Election 2019 – What led to Labour’s spectacular failure?
 (Long read)